 All these options had left OptimizePress 2.0 feeling a bit dated by 2018.
 The plugin began losing its previous glory and popularity.

 One thing the OptimizePress company managed to retain, however, is their progressive innovativeness.
 And so, in 2019, OptimizePress 3.0 was launched after two good years of development.

 Now, going by how users have been responding to the new version, it’s pretty evident that OptimizePress 3.0 is much more reliable than its predecessor.
 It’s seemingly a cocktail of advanced conversion funnel building resources.

 The company, as a matter of fact, describes OptimizePress 3.0 as the easiest but most powerful WordPress tool for creating high-impact sales pages.

-And in case you’re thinking about setting up an all-inclusive conversion framework, OptimizePress 3.0 can be integrated with various analytics, membership management, plus email marketing solutions, among other third-party software.
+And in case you’re thinking about setting up an all-inclusive conversion framework, OptimizePress 3.0 can be integrated with various analytics, membership site management (via WordPress membership plugin), plus email marketing solutions, among other third-party software.

 But, how does it all work?
 And what other features should you expect from OptimizePress 3.0?

 Well, let’s sample all of them on our OptimizePress 3.0 review of the main features…

 I’ve got to admit that we were particularly curious about this aspect from the word go.
 We couldn’t wait to ascertain if OptimizePress 3.0 is indeed the easiest WordPress landing page builder (functionally a website builder), as its developers claim.